LilData777/LilScripts/README.md

 These are a collection of scripts that make running tasks on Linux easier.
 It is continuously expanding with more scripts to provide convenience for Linux users.

 ## To install
-An install script has not been made yet.
-In the meantime, you can download scripts via the file explorer here in Github.
-Info on whether the script is supported in your distribution is in the INFO file for every script folder.
+(Note: Releases aren't available yet.
+You may download via file explorer, but take caution as the scripts are still under construction)
+Look at our releases on here in github.
+You can also download in the file explorer, but be cautioned that it may be in a unstable state.

 ## To Contribute
 If you want to contribute to these scripts (i.e. improve the scripts with code changes), You may do so by either doing a pull request or suggesting the changes in the issue tracker.